 The 2017 Vancouver Writers Fest features 110+ authors from Canada and around the world.
 While it may be impossible to see them all in the span of the week, we encourage you to go outside of your comfort zone, and take a chance on some writers you may not have heard of before in addition to your favourites.

-To help you with this, we’ve prepared a list of five “Writers to Watch” – these highly-talented writers might be new to Vancouver readers, but trust us: they are not to be missed.
+To help you with this, we’ve prepared a list of four “Writers to Watch” – these highly-talented writers might be new to Vancouver readers, but trust us: they are not to be missed.

 30-year old Camille Bordas comes to us from Chicago, IL, but grew up in Paris and Mexico City.
 Her previous novels, Les Treize Desserts and Partie Commune, were published in French to much acclaim.
 Now, she presents her English debut, the beautifully-named How to Behave in a Crowd, which was praised by George Saunders as “An utterly charming book—moving, witty, funny, and especially wonderful for the mature kind-heartedness of its view of humanity.”
 Bordas was inspired to write in English after moving to Chicago to be with her American husband, and found the experience to be “extremely freeing.”